Self-managed Home Care Packages Explained

 One of the purposes of a Home Care Package is to help you keep your independence as you age.
 Perhaps it’s your goal to continue gardening in your yard, or to enjoy regular visits with your neighbor.
 Perhaps you want to continue hosting family gatherings in your home.
 But it’s likely that your independence is something you value.

 Managing your Home Care Package yourself can be a way that you continue to exercise your independence, choice, and control.
-Since your package funds belong to you, and you can spend them wherever you wish, it’s beneficial for you to become knowledgeable about exactly how and why your funds are spent.
-And since no one understands your care needs better than you, in many ways, no one is better qualified to manage your care.
+After getting a home care package, your funds belong to you, and you can spend them wherever you wish.
+Therefore, it’s beneficial for you to become knowledgeable about exactly how and why your package funds are spent.
+And since no one understands your aged care needs better than you, in many ways, no one is better qualified to manage your care.

 Every Home Care Package requires at least one care manager to oversee the use of the funds.
 The care manager can be your provider (in a fully managed plan), you (in a self-managed plan), or a partnership between you and your provider (in a partly self-managed plan).
 You can also appoint a friend or relative as your care manager.

-Not all providers offer self-management, so if that’s important to you, you’ll need to choose a provider who offers the options you want.
+Not all providers offer self-managed home care packages, so if that’s important to you, you’ll need to choose a provider who offers the options you want.
 You have the right to choose how involved you want to be in managing your care.
 You can decide which aspects of your care you want to manage and which aspects you want your provider to handle.
 Self-management doesn’t have to be all or nothing; you have a choice about how much you want to do.

 It’s important to know that even if you choose self-management, your provider is still required to offer you resources and support for the administrative aspects of your package.
 Self-management doesn’t mean doing all the work alone; it just means having more autonomy, control, and responsibility for each aspect of your care.